 Chloe from Smallville went from someone who was okay with computers to being able to trace a bug's point of origin, discover anything about anyone, and she even had a shot at decoding a Kryptonian virus on her PC... when all the power on Earth had been shut off.
 Basically she filled in any plot holes where the writers couldn't think of a way to get Clark to the place he needed to be.
 Brainiac downloads its intellect into her, pretty much super-Flanderizing her computer skills; it turns out he was responsible for her intelligence going out of control and she was losing more and more of herself as time went on.

-Star Trek has the Applied Phlebotinum and alien races.
+The Applied Phlebotinum and alien races.
 Jeffries tubes?
 Mentioned a few times in the show as an alternate route when doors won't close; mentioned in all spinoffs as where everything is.
 Warp core breach?
 When first mentioned, it was so absurdly unlikely due to all the redundant safeguards that the characters couldn't understand how it even happened; but before long, the writers were using "warp core breach" as a go-to danger so often that it seemed a core would breach if you even looked at it funny.
-Even in the spinoffs themselves, some time between Picard's transformation to Locutus and First Contact, the Borg became Space Zombies!
+Even in the spinoffs themselves, some time between Picard's transformation to Locutus and Star Trek: First Contact, the Borg became Space Zombies!

-A character-specific version afflicted Mirror Universe Intendant Kira in Deep Space 9.
+A character-specific version afflicted Mirror Universe Intendant Kira in Star Trek: Deep Space Nine.
 According to Nana Visitor, her sexualised approaches to her mainstream universe counterpart were originally meant to be a narcissistic interest in the Screw Yourself possibilities, but the later mirror universe episodes turned her into a fanservicy Depraved Bisexual, somewhat to Visitor's displeasure.

 Q started out as an omnipotent cosmic being sent to judge humanity's worthiness to continue to explore the universe and eventually transformed into Janeway's wacky neighbor on Star Trek: Voyager.
 Even worse was his appearance on Deep Space Nine where he was reduced to being a sniveling brat who begs a mere mortal (Picard's ex) to continue being his playmate.
 TNG's version of Q would never have sunken so low.